Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: PAC Learning Applied to Clifford Circuits

+We now turn to the consistency problem.
 Noting that each Pauli matrix is Hermitian, a very natural way to measure a stabilizer state is in a product basis where we measure each qubit with respect to a Pauli.

 \begin{definition} If $P \in \mathcal{P}_n$ is a Pauli operator, then the two-outcome measurement associated with $P$ is $\frac{I^{\otimes n} + P}{2}$, and is referred to as a \textsc{Pauli measurement}. \end{definition}